esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 #### Reset Camera

+__Reminder:__  Make sure all your usb cameras are plugged into the computer before starting CrossMgrVideo.

-Allows the camera to be reset including the USB port as well as other parameters:
+__Reset Camera__ enables the camera to be reset - including the USB port and other parameters:

 * __Camera USB__: The USB port of the camera.
 CrossMgrVideo shows all the ports that have a camera connect to them.
 Choose the port/camera you wish to use.
 The computer's built-in camera (if present) is usually port 0.
 * __Camera Resolution__:  The resolution of the camera to use.
 Use MAXxMAX for maximum resolution.
 Check your camera specs for details on which resolutions are supported - some cameras can only support lower frame rates at the highest resolutions.
 * __Frames per second__:  The frames per second.
 See notes below for more details.
-* __FourCC__:  The image encoding.
-For maximum performance, set this to MJPG (the default).
-If your camera is the rare one that doesn't support MJPG, set it to blank.
+* __FourCC__:  The image encoding from the camera.
+For maximum performance, try setting this to MJPG (the default).
+If that doesn't work, set it to Blank.

 __Notes:__